-One of the first important advances in LASIK technology was the introduction, in 2003, of the femtosecond laser.
-This laser, branded Intralase, allowed for blade-free creation of the corneal flap used in LASIK.
+One of the first important advances in LASIK technology was the 2003 introduction of the femtosecond laser.
+This laser, branded Intralase, allowed for the blade-free creation of the corneal flap used in LASIK.
 When compared to the microkeratome, a spinning surgical blade used in conventional LASIK, the Intralase was faster, more precise, and safer, virtually eliminating most of the flap-related complications in the conventional procedure.
-Hoopes Vision was an early adopter of this revolutionary new technology, and the first LASIK practice to bring blade-free LASIK to Salt Lake City.
+Hoopes Vision was an early adopter of this revolutionary new technology and the first LASIK practice to bring blade-free LASIK to Salt Lake City.
 In the decade since becoming blade-free, Hoopes Vision has continued to refine the procedure, upgrading to newer, faster lasers.

 Our surgeons have performed over 60,000 blade-free LASIK procedures, more than any other practice in Utah.
 We have continued to upgrade our laser keratomes; the two currently in use at Hoopes Vision, the iFS IntraLase (5th generation) and the Wavelight FS200, are nearly ten times as fast, and far more precise, than the original IntraLase.

 The iFS IntraLase™ laser is the most recent upgraded version.
 It can now create the flap in just 16 seconds.
 The most significant advantage of this laser is safety.
 It eliminates major complications that can occur with a bladed microkeratome, such as button-hole and incomplete flaps.
 Eyes heal quicker and stronger, and patients experience less dryness.
 Studies comparing this laser to the blade have demonstrated better visual acuities with IntraLase™.Learn More